HoudiniGraphql/houdini/CONTRIBUTING.md

    when writing values to the cache and can look for special keys in order to perform arbitrary logic when dealing with a server's response.
 Once you have the information persisted in the artifact, all that's left is figuring out how the runtime will handle what's there.
 1. Are there are any validation steps?
-They don't just have to protect the user but can also provide guarantees for the runtime that save you having to check a bunch of stuff when processing a server's response.
+They not there just to protect the user, but can also provide guarantees for the runtime that save you having to check a bunch of stuff when processing a server's response.
 1. Can svelte provide any kind of help to the runtime?
 One of the benefits of generating the entire runtime is that the final code looks like any other code in a user's project.
 This means things like reactive statements and life-cycle functions